 The purpose of an ADL assessment is to:

-- assess the worker’s ability to carry out basic, routine, common household tasks which they have identified as having difficulty undertaking (including firewood collection.
+- assess the worker’s ability to carry out basic, routine, common household tasks which they have identified as having difficulty undertaking.

 if needed, confirm and assess the worker’s household circumstances.
 Ideally workers circumstances should be established prior to an ADL referral.